Over 1,000 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,000 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-Apart from that, eight internally displaced Syrians have returned to the places of their permanent residence over the given period, the center added.
+Five residential houses, a bakery and an electric substation have been restored over the given period, the center added.

-According to the bulletin, the Syrian engineering units have defused 39 explosive devices throughout the country, clearing 2.8 hectares (6.9 acres) of the territory from mines, over the past 24 hours.
+According to the bulletin, Syrian engineering units have defused 29 explosive devices throughout the country, clearing 1.8 hectares (4.4 acres) of the territory in the provinces of Damascus and Deraa from mines over the past 24 hours.

 As the Syrian government has regained control over most of the country's territories that have been seized by terrorists, it is now focused on creating favorable conditions for repatriating refugees.
 Moscow is assisting Damascus in this process, along with providing humanitarian aid to civilians and being a guarantor of the ceasefire.